Ten logistics companies from BremenMaritime economy and logistics

 Bremen’s logistics companies are the backbone of the federal state’s economy.
 With several major ports, its transport sector has always played an important role.
 Let’s take a brief look at ten logistics companies.

 Bremen’s logistics sector is made up of more than 1,000 companies which employ over 20,000 people.
 Add in the port workers as well, and one in three employees in Bremen is directly or indirectly involved in the freight transport sector.
-The ports account for a large share of this – Bremerhaven is the fourth-largest container port in Europe, while Bremen’s other ports focus on transporting cars and heavy cargo.
+The ports account for a large share of this – Bremerhaven is the fourth-largest container port in Northern Europe, while Bremen’s other ports focus on transporting cars and heavy cargo.
 Many logistics companies have settled in Bremen's freight transport centres, above all the Bremen GVZ, which is considered the most powerful European freight centre.

 But what exactly do these firms do?
 We present ten companies as examples.

 A real industry giant: with 18,000 employees worldwide and a presence in twelve countries, the group is an international heavyweight.
 BLG Group is active in every area of logistics – such as the consumer goods industry, where it delivers parcels and handles returns for large retail chains.
 Or in automotive logistics, wind energy, the food industry, in the breakbulk and container sector and much more besides.
 It also operates its own digital laboratory, BLG Digilab, to ensure it remains at the cutting edge of the digital revolution.
 It is also currently developing a sustainable logistics centre, which should set standards in sustainability.